Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 As per the results, the client has successfully pinged the server, confirming that the network connection between the client machine and the domain controller is working properly

 This test helps ensure that the client machine can communicate with the domain controller over the network.

-If the ping fails, troubleshoot the network connectivity or firewall settings
+If the ping fails, Check DNS Configuration,Network Connectivity ,Firewall Issues.

 ### Step 6: Joining the Client Machine to the Domain and use user accounts in Active directory